DukeAtreides/seekonkucc_CommunionClass/Ordinary_Time/Jesus_Calls_Disciples.md

 - **Assessment / Closing:** Children share one way they can follow Jesus this week.
 - **Home connection / Family activity:** Talk about role models and leadership at home.

+Closing Prayer
+Dear God,
+As we leave our gathering space today, Please Bless all of us this week and keep us safe.
+Amen

 ---